lunjon/dotfiles/README.md

 ## Features

-- It's fast
+- Fast and easy tracking of dot and configuration files
-- Easy-to-use interface for managing your dotfiles
+- Sync files between local file system and repository
 - Configuration file in flexible format using TOML
-- Display diffs
+- And more

 ## Installation